JagusTin23/data-science-specialization/reproducible_research/final_project/stormData_Report.md

 July 24, 2015

 ## Introduction
 This report explores the StormData dataset as part of the Reproducible Research course of the Data Science Specialization provided by Coursera and Johns Hopkins University.
-The report attempt to identify which severe weather events has the highest impact in public health by analysing the rate at which these types of events causes injuries and fatalities.
-The economic impact of these events is also explored by analysing the damage caused to property and crop in terms of US dollars.
+The report attempt to identify which severe weather events has the highest impact on public health by analyzing the rate at which these types of events causes injuries and fatalities.
+The economic impact of these events is also explored by analyzing the damage caused to property and crop in terms of US dollars.
 The data was provided by the National Oceanic and Atmospheric Administration (NOAA) and contains data for severe weather events in the US from 1950-2011.

-A preliminary analysis of the data demonstrates that excessive heat and tornadoes have the highest anual rate of fatalities.
+A preliminary analysis of the data demonstrates that excessive heat and tornadoes have the highest annual rate of fatalities.
 Tornadoes have the highest rate of injuries followed by excessive heat and floods.
-Historically floods and droughts has caused the most damage to property and crop respectively.
-Nonetheless, hurricanes/typhoons have the highest rate of property damage and river floods have the highest rate of crop damage in the US.
+Floods and droughts has caused the most damage to property and crop respectively.

 ### Initial Exploration of Data

-From a histogram of the frequency of cases recorded per year, it can be seen that in the mid 1990s there is a significant increase in cases recorded.
+From a histogram of the frequency of cases recorded per year, it was observed that in the mid 1990s there is a significant increase in cases recorded.
 The number of cases approximately doubled in 1995 compared to 1990.
 Prior to 1993, the only weather event types recorded in the data were tornadoes, thunderstorm winds, and hail.
 In 1993 the number of unique weather event recorded increased to 40 from only 3 in the previous 10 years.
 Tornadoes were the only weather event recorded from 1950 to 1983.
 Below is a plot of cases recorded per year for the entire dataset.

 ![](stormData_Report_files/figure-html/unnamed-chunk-1-1.png)<!-- -->